VeroLom/Auto-EVM-Bot/README.md

 - Sends a random amount of native tokens to a randomly generated address
 - Periodic execution with randomized offset
-- ~~Deploys random minimalist contracts~~
+- Deploys random minimalist contracts
 - ~~Interacts with public ecosystem contracts~~
-- ~~Supports randomized execution intervals~~
 - ~~Supports multiple networks~~

-Currently, only token transfers are implemented.
-Other features are planned.

 ## Requirements